Iceberg tables¶

 Data storage¶

 Iceberg tables store their data and metadata files in an external cloud storage location (Amazon S3, Google Cloud Storage, or Azure Storage).
 The external storage is not part of Snowflake.
-You are responsible for all management of the external cloud storage location.
-Snowflake connects to your storage location using an external volume.
+You are responsible for all management of the external cloud storage location, including the configuration of data protection and recovery.
+Snowflake does not provide Fail-safe storage for Iceberg tables.

-Iceberg tables incur no Snowflake storage costs.
+Snowflake connects to your storage location using an external volume, and Iceberg tables incur no Snowflake storage costs.
 For more information, see Billing.

-External volumes¶
+External volume¶

 A single external volume can support one or more Iceberg tables.